Learning nonlinear hybrid automata from input--output time-series data: HA Learning from Input--Output Trajectories

 After identifying the locations of the resulting HA by clustering the segments, we construct transitions.
 Let $\seg_1, \seg_2, \dots, \seg_m$ be the segments obtained from a single trajectory by \cref{algorithm:segmentation} and ordered in chronological order; segment $\seg_i$ immediately precedes $\seg_{i+1}$ in the original trajectory.
 For each segment $\seg_g$, we denote its initial point, the second last point, and the last point by $\seg^{\eta_1}_g$, $\seg^{\eta_2}_g$, and $\seg^{\eta_3}_g$, respectively.

 The idea of the transition identification is to make one transition for each triple $(\seg^{\eta_2}_g, \seg^{\eta_3}_g, \seg^{\eta_1}_{g+1})$---called a \emph{connection triple}---and use these points in a triple to infer its guard and assignment; see \cref{figure:illustration_connecting_points} for an illustration.
-We note that such a triple is always defined since each segment has at least three points.\ks{What do we mean here?}\ag{Ah!, here we wanted to limit LMM with step $M \geq 1$ so that a segment can have a \emph{connection triple}}\mw{I modified here.
-I hope it is clear}
+We note that such a triple is always defined since each segment has at least three points.

 Formally, for clusters $C_i$ and $C_j$ and a segmented trajectory $\seg_1, \seg_2, \dots, \seg_m$, the set $T_{i,j}$ of connection triples from $C_i$ to $C_j$ is as follows:

 If there are multiple trajectories in HA learning, we construct $T_{i,j}$ for each trajectory and take their union.